ddhartma/Sparkify-Project/README.md

 9. Evaluate the model using F1 score.

 ## DataFrame Understanding <a name="DataFrame_Understanding"></a>
-The columns of the dataframe are:
+The columns of the DataFrame are:

 | Column Name    | Type  | Description
 | :------------- | :------------- | :-------------